 There is a separate process for students wishing to withdraw from all of their courses during the fall or spring semester.
 All students who intend to take a full semester withdrawal for non-medical reasons are required to complete a Semester Withdrawal Form (electronic form) online.
 Undergraduates must consult with an academic advisor.
 Graduate students must consult with their academic department and the Graduate School.
 If graduate students intend to return to their academic program in the future, they must also complete a Graduate Student Leave of Absence Form.

 All students may take a non-medical semester withdrawal anytime between the first and last day of classes.
 The Semester Withdrawal Form should be completed and submitted by the last day of classes at 4 p.m.

 The non-medical semester withdrawal deadline for the fall 2020 semester is 4 p.m.
 Monday, December 7.

-Medical withdrawals can happen for physical and/or mental health situations.
+All students can take a semester withdrawal for medical reasons.
+Medical withdrawals can be taken for physical and/or mental health situations.

-Healthcare providers should complete the appropriate form and submit it according to the instructions.
+Healthcare providers should have the student sign the release of information form, complete the re-enrollment form, indicating the appropriate withdrawal type, and fax them both to the number provided on the form.
+No forms should be sent to the Dean of Students Office.
 Once received, the medical team will review the form and make a recommendation regarding the student's ability to return or not based on the progress the student has made while away.
 The recommendation will be sent to the Dean of Students' office and the student will be notified via email of the decision.
 Additionally, the student will be informed of next steps and any conditions and/or limitations for their return.
 Lastly, students are highly recommended to remain in contact and meet regularly with their case manager to assist with their transition back to campus and connect with appropriate resources to aid in their success both personally and professionally.

 If you have any questions, contact the Dean of Students Office at 607-777-2804 or firstname.lastname@example.org.